-- t.95 (a) Whatever juridical authority has taken a decision, this decision may be subject to an appeal to a higher juridical authority, but only to one such appeal. - (b) However, every decision taken on an appeal will include the right to an ultimate appeal to the Congress of the FIE. - This ultimate appeal should be sent to the President of the FIE by registered post and within a month of the decision which is being appealed against taking effect. - When it concerns a decision made during a competition, the public announcement of the decision is considered sufficient notification. - The ultimate appeal should consist of a résumé of the facts and of the arguments supporting the appeal and should state the desired outcome. - The appeal is communicated to the other interested parties who may, within a month, present their own viewpoint.
-These responses will be communicated, for information, to the party who has made the ultimate appeal. - (c) No decision on a question of fact can be the subject of an appeal (cf. t.122). - (d) An appeal against a decision only suspends that decision when it can be judged immediately.
-On the other hand an ultimate appeal does not suspend the decision, except when the juridical authority which has made the decision agrees that it should be suspended. - (e) Every appeal must be accompanied by the deposit of a guaranty of US\$80, or its equivalent in another currency, and every ultimate appeal must be accompanied by the deposit of a guaranty of US\$160, or its equivalent in another currency; these sums may be confiscated in whole or in part to the benefit of the FIE if the appeal is rejected on the grounds that it is 'frivolous'; this decision will be taken by the juridical authority responsible for hearing the appeal.
+- t.95 (a) Whatever juridical authority has taken a decision, this decision may be subject to an appeal to a higher juridical authority, but only to one such appeal. - (b) No decision on a question of fact can be the subject of an appeal (cf. t.122). - (c) An appeal against a decision only suspends that decision when it can be judged immediately. - (d) Every appeal must be accompanied by the deposit of a guaranty of US\$80, or its equivalent in another currency; this sum may be confiscated for the benefit of the F.I.E if the appeal is rejected on the grounds that it is 'frivolous'; this decision will be taken by the juridical authority responsible for hearing the appeal.
 However, appeals against the decisions of the Referee do not require the deposit of the guarantees mentioned above (cf. t.122).